omeka/classic-enduser/docs/Content/Collections.md

 Edit a Collection
 ---------------------------------------------------------------

-To edit a collection, click the Edit link underneath the title from the Browse Collections page, /admin/collection.
+To edit a collection, click the Edit link underneath the title from the Browse Collections page, at `/admin/collection`.
 Edit in any fields you wish, and click the "Save Changes" button to the right of the screen.

 By default, the most recently added item's primary file will serve as the thumbnail image for the collection.
 However, if you have installed the [Item Order](../Plugins/ItemOrder.md) plugin, you can choose a different item by making that item the first in the collection.

 Browsing Collections
 ---------------------------------------------------------------